Azure/azure-service-operator/docs/hugo/content/contributing/running-a-development-version.md

 If you would like to try something out but do not want to write an integration test, you can run your local version of the operator locally in a [kind](https://kind.sigs.k8s.io) cluster.

-Before launching `kind`, make sure that your shell has the `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` environment variables set.
+Before launching `kind`, make sure that your shell has the `AZURE_SUBSCRIPTION_ID` and `AZURE_TENANT_ID` environment variables set.
 See [testing](../testing/#recordreplay) for more details about them.

-Once you've set the environment variables above, run one of the following commands to create a `kind` cluster:
+Once you've set the environment variables above, create a `kind` cluster:

-1. Service Principal authentication cluster: `task controller:kind-create-with-service-principal`.
-2. AAD Pod Identity authentication enabled cluster (emulates Managed Identity): `controller:kind-create-with-podidentity`.
+- `task controller:kind-create-with-workload-identity`.

 You can use `kubectl` to interact with the local `kind` cluster.